Macbucheron1/Devops-Template/README.md

 The goal of this part is to create a virtual machine using the IaC approach.
 We have decided to use [Vagrant](https://www.vagrantup.com/) to create the virtual machine.
 Then we will use [Ansible](https://www.ansible.com/) to provision the virtual machine and run our application.

+Other details about IaC can be found in the [Infrastructure as Code folder](./InfrastructureAsCode/README.md)

 ### Alocating the Virtual Machine

 We have created a [Vagrantfile](./InfrastructureAsCode/Vagrantfile) in the [InfrastructureAsCode](./InfrastructureAsCode/) directory.
 This file will create a virtual machine with the following specification: